Insights & Quotes from Peter Scazzero’s book, Emotionally Healthy Discipleship

 Maturity is not knowledge-based; it’s obedience-based.
 Knowing must lead to doing.
 Experientially loving God and tangibly loving our neighbors is vital.
 We don’t count consumers.
 We count disciples.

-Giving of our time, talents, and treasure.
+3. Give their time, talents, and treasure.

 Mature disciples will regularly serve their local community and practice hospitality.[4]
 Notice, this is not church building centric.
 Mature disciples serve Christians and non-Christians (Gal.
 6:10) where they work, live, and play.